headfirstpython/third/README.md

 Unlike the folder structure used in the book, this repository is *organised by chapter* to make it easier to find each chapter's files/resources.
 To ensure the notebooks in the individual chapter folders work, some of the subfolders, source files, and notebooks from `Learning` might be repeated (e.g., `swimdata`, `swimclub.py`, and so on).
 This shouldn't really be a problem, especially if you are following along with the book and create the required folder structure as you go.
 (Hint, hint).

+The Everything.zip file contains a compressed archive containing all of the folders/code shown above (should you want a straightforward single-file download option).

 ### Exploring SQLite data

 There are a number of SQLite plugins for VS Code which allow you to view/manipulate your SQLite database files (independently of Python or Jupyter Notebook).
 That said, we really like Simon Willison's Datasette tool, which you can `pip install` from PyPI.
 Learn more [here](https://pypi.org/project/datasette/).